S-Hodgson-MMOARgames/Evolv.io-Unity/README.md

 This is an adaptation of the open source code to [the evolv.io evolution simulator](https://www.youtube.com/watch?v=OLnv8QaEDL0) by [carykh](https://www.youtube.com/user/carykh).

-This project is mainly for learning more about neural networks, and machine learning.
+This project is mainly for exploring more neural networks, and machine learning.